RevenueHunt/docs/docs/how-to-guides/send-leads-to-mailchimp.md

 2. Upon completion of the quiz by a participant, Mailchimp will receive all the tags that the customer picked based on their choices.

 ---
-By folloiwng this article, you can set up your post-quiz email flow with MailChimp.
+By following this article, you can set up your post-quiz email flow with MailChimp.